-Trane® is a leading global provider of indoor comfort solutions and energy management services, and a brand of Ingersoll Rand.
+Trane® is a leading global provider of indoor comfort solutions and energy management services.
 We offer customers the solutions to unleash the potential of their building.
 Buildings are an important component of our society and they impact the sustainability of our world.
 Our building professionals go beyond the data and beyond the individual components and systems to maximize the building’s performance.
 We do this by offering industry-leading efficient and connected indoor comfort systems that are maintained, analyzed and improved by our world-class services business to maximize the building’s potential.

 NC3 is a 501c3 non-profit organization and was established to address the need for collaborative industry partnerships with educational institutions in order to develop, implement, and sustain industry-recognized portable certifications that have strong validation and assessment standards.